zyzxti123/PetSimulator99RemoteBeautifier/README.md

 # Pet Simulator 99 Networking Remote Beautifier

-This script provides a simple remote beautifier for Pet Simulator 99 networking, which has been using by many games right now because of skids wave.
-The script supports real-time remote beautification, meaning you can run it once and start using the remote spy immediately.
-Unlike the Amity remote beautifier, which requires you to re-execute the script every time when a new remote is added to storage.
+This script provides a simple remote beautifier for Pet Simulator 99 networking, which allows for simple Beautifying for all remotes in the game, the script supports real-time Beautifying which means you don't have to re-execute every time when a new remote is added to storage